jonandel/ha-hildebrandglow-dcc/README.md

 Please note: Do not set these parameters too frequently, as the data is only updated on the DCC (about) every 30 minutes or so.
 If you set the 'refresh intervals' too high, you will overload the API, but will not obtain higher refresh rates in your Home Assistant.

+## Upgrading

+If upgrading from a an older version of this integration, e.g when pushed from HACS, you may need to delete the integration, and then re add it to update the configurations (which get cached).
+To do this, let HACS download the new version, and then restart Home Assistant (as HACS does for you).
+Then in Settings/Integrations, open this Integration, and if there are errors reported, select 'Delete' from the three dots next to the 'Hildebrand Glow (DCC)' Hub.
+Then do a restart of Home Assistant.
+Then go back into Integrations, and 'Add Integration' and add this integration again.
+That will prompt HA to re-setup everything.

 ## Sensors

 Once you've authenticated, the integration will automatically set up the following sensors for each of the smart meters on your account: